 5. AppDetox (Android)

 But what’s wrong with spending all day on a smartphone?
-According to Jean Twenge, professor of Psychology at San Diego State University and author of iGen, a growing body of research suggests that spending too much time with mobile devices may shorten our attention spans, exacerbate anxiety and stress and generally erode well-being.
-“All the recent data we have points toward limited tech being the best for mental health and happiness,”.
+According to Jean Twenge, professor of Psychology at San Diego State University and author of iGen, research suggests that spending too much time with mobile devices may shorten our attention spans, enduce anxiety and stress and generally erode our well-being.

 What happens when we ditch our phones?

 Could you do it?
-Before you answer, consider this: A recent survey showed that 84% of respondents said they couldn’t even give up their smartphone for a single day, yet alone a week.
-But let’s say you would, what would happen then?
+A recent survey showed that 84% of respondents said they couldn’t even give up their smartphone for a day, let alone a week.
+But what would happen then?

-1. You would probably feel alienated, isolated and anguished
+1. You will probably feel alienated, isolated and anguished

-Many bloguers like Michael GROTHAUS, have tried it and they all felt what they described as a ”withdrawal period” .
-This period lasts from 3 to 7 days and most of them describe it as a constant anguish of missing out or being cut off from their friends and family.
+Many bloggers, like Michael Grothaus, have tried it and they all felt what they described as a ”withdrawal period”.
+This period lasts from 3 to 7 days and it was described as a constant anguish at missing out or being cut off from their friends and family.

-We are never allowed to feel bored, there are tons of programmers, behavioural psychologist and engineers that are focusing the best years of their life and all their brain power to get you entertained and always online.
-If you ditch your phone for a period of time you will get bored.
+Technology doesn’t allow for boredom!
+There are tons of programmers, behavioural psychologist and engineers that are focusing all their brain power to get your attention, keep you entertained and always online.
 Boredom is a call to action.
-This will push you to schedule more face to face meetings with friends, making plans in real life and maybe do that trip to Iceland you always dreamed of.
+This will push you to schedule more time with friends, making plans in real life and maybe, finally do that trip to Iceland!

-4. You would have A LOT more time
+4. You will have A LOT more time

-, describes his 9th week of a phone ditching program he followed: ”I lost followers on Instagram, I lost contact with a few online friends and a few “long distance relationship friends”, and I lost all of my music, games and lyrics I had stored to my phone.
+, describes his 9th week of a phone ditching program he followed: ”I lost followers on Instagram, I lost contact with a few online friends and a few long distance relationship friends, and I lost all of my music, games and lyrics I had stored to my phone.
 But I didn’t care.
-I realized that, without a phone, I had time.’‘ Thomas Goulding describes his experience in The Independent:’ Post-smartphone, my days have become longer, and slower.
-Living in a continuous present has both its assets and its drawbacks.
-Things you want to mentally ignore have many more opportunities to come circling round again.
-If more contemplation doesn’t lead to better answers or resolutions to your problems, then the heightened self-awareness can be overbearing, even haunting in its persistence.”.
+I realised that, without a phone, I had time.’‘

-Altought it seems almost impossible today to think of ditching our phones completely, it is important to understand their impact on our mental and physical health.
-It is hard to let go of such a common and well accepted dependance, but letting go of our phones sometimes, connecting with real people in real life and going outdoor seems to have amazing counter-balancing effects.
+Although it seems almost impossible today to think of ditching our phones completely, it is important to understand their impact on our mental and physical health.
+It is hard to let go of such a common and well accepted dependance, but letting go of our phones sometimes will do nothing but good things!